Your Co-pilot Runs the Loop

 A referee it cannot write to.
 Every score comes from a real evaluation run on Okareo's side.
 The co-pilot reads Scorecards; it cannot author them.
 If a tool fails or a run doesn't complete, the Skill reports exactly that and stops.
 It is forbidden from papering over a gap with an estimated result.
 And the verdict on each cycle comes from the written analysis of the conversations, not from a single number an optimizer could learn to chase.
 Goodhart's Law is not a footnote here.
 It's the design constraint.

 The same bar, every cycle.
 The identical harness re-runs each cycle, and the whole Scorecard is compared, not just the target metric.
 A fix that improves the objective while regressing something that used to pass is not a clean win, and a regression on a previously passing dimension stops the loop: revert, re-frame, or stop.
+And if the bar itself turns out to be broken, fixing the bar is a logged cycle of its own, audited against raw transcripts, never a quiet adjustment.

 None of this makes the loop slower in practice.
 It makes the results mean something.